 Finally, the proposed exception is intended to coexist with the education exception embodied in the InfoSoc Directive, which continues to be applicable to uses not covered by the new exception, according to Recital 5.

 1. Coexistence with the InfoSoc

 The existing EU education exception (embodied in article 5(3)(a) of the InfoSoc Directive) is a reasonably well-designed “prototype” that does not restrict the beneficiaries, the types of activities, the technological context or the categories of works covered by the exception.
 The only conditions imposed by the InfoSoc Directive are that the activity in question must be of a non-commercial nature and that the three-step test is respected.
 The EC could have opted to make this broad exception mandatory.
 Instead, it created a new exception, with a much narrower scope.
 The exceptions will coexist: in Recital 5, the EC proposes that the InfoSoc exception continues to be applicable to uses not covered by the new exception.
 However, it is not clear if Member States will have the freedom to (continue to) provide, for instance, for an exception for digital uses which covers more beneficiaries and has less restrictions than the new exception.
-This should be possible under the InfoSoc, and the EC should clarify that the new exception is a “de minimis” rule only.
+This should be possible under the InfoSoc, and the EC should clarify that the new exception is a minimum standard only.

 2. Precedence of Licenses